warmachine028/memories/.github/PULL_REQUEST_TEMPLATE.md

 ## Guidelines 🔐

-I accept the fact that i have followed the guidelines and have not copied the codes from around the internet
+I accept the fact that I have followed the guidelines and have not copied the codes from around the internet

 - [x] **Contribution Guidelines**
 - [x] **Code of Conduct**